 Because acne is a complex skin condition and the severity of and triggers can be unique to an individual, every approach must be taken accordingly.
 Products which are available on the high street shelves are often not every effective due to their lack of potency and generalised approach, which is why we as a skin clinic recommend professional treatments and brands suited to you only.

 Skin clinic chemical peels are highly recommended for problematic skin complaints such as acne because they help to rebalance oil production.
 They work enacting a slight chemical wounding to the surface layer of your skin, drying out the damaged skin cells on top of encouraging the skin to peel.
 This helps out to draw out spots and blemishes as well as prompting fresh skin cell production.
 After a course of chemical peels, your oil production and skin can be successfully remodelled and brought under more manageable control.

-If you’d like to receive skin clinic advice, treatments and products for your acne or problematic skin, contact us here at Cedars Dermatology on Harley Street for all acne related treatments today.
+If you’d like to receive skin clinic advice, more information about treating acne and products for your acne or problematic skin, contact us here at Cedars Dermatology on Harley Street for all acne-related treatments today.